ImFlog/docker-discovery/swarm-based/README.md

 1. Connect to the swarm leader server (ssh)
 2. exec `sudo docker service rm poule`
 3. exec `sudo docker service rm slip`

+### Use stack tools
+1. You can rebuild the .dab file with `docker-compose bundle`
+2. Copy the generated .dab file to you swarm leader
+2. Deploy your stack with `docker deploy --bundle-file swarmbased.dab test`
+3. Use `docker stack services test` to see your running services
+4. Delete the stack with `docker stack rm test`